Professional domestic abuse forum and training

 - to understand our local needs and priorities for future planning with regards to domestic abuse services.

 If you wish to discuss DAF work or have any news, events, or training which you would like us to consider, contact us direct.

 Additional resources which may be of use include:

 Domestic abuse poster

 A poster campaign was launched across the Island in 2020.
-You can download for free and use our Domestic abuse can affect anyone poster.
+You can download for free and use our Domestic abuse can affect anyone poster (PDF, 339KB).

 The Isle of Wight Safeguarding Children’s Partnership (SCP) and Safeguarding Adults Board (SAB) run training and events within the community on domestic abuse.
 Use these links to learn more about on the courses available.

 Domestic abuse awareness and its impact on children